 A single system reduces required labor and physical plant space.
 That is helpful, but is it revolutionary?
 Without extensive production data, we can’t know, making it hard to trust investment dollars to an untested system.

-With its advent in the winter of 2020, the Tight-Chicken™ on VFFS is very much the new kid on the block.
+With its advent in the winter of 2020, and arrival on North American shores in February 2023, the Tight-Chicken™ on VFFS is very much the new kid on the block.
 However, for what the poultry sector lacks in empirical data, the single-system savings are becoming as apparent as they are numerous, quickly making this VFFS application ideal for not only whole bird poultry packagers but producers looking to package a broad range of other product formats as well.

 Like poultry automation, Tight-Chicken™ reduces the labor necessary to process and package whole chicken by an average factor of EIGHT employees.
 In addition, it increases efficiency and productivity by more than FOUR times the rate of packages per minute (ppm) per employee compared to traditional whole chicken packaging.